Eterna1/puszek-rootkit/README.md

 3. intercepting http (not https!) requests.
 all intercepted GET and POST http requests will be writen to /etc/http_requests.rootkit
 when password is sent in request - it's written additionally to /etc/passwords.rootkit
-4. when hiden application uses internet netstat see port but doesn't see PID and applicatio name
+4. when hidden application uses internet netstat see port but doesn't see PID and application name

-withot rootkit
+without rootkit
 ```
 b@x:~ > sudo netstat -np46
 [...]